 - Where it is necessary to protect the vital interests of an individual or another person

 In some circumstances we may be required to collect your personal data where we believe that it is necessary to protect your or another person’s vital interests.
-Vital interests refer to matters of life and death and may be related to for example an emergency medical situation.
+Vital interests refer to matters of life and death and may be related to for example an emergency medical situations or emergency evacuations.

 Processing personal information